15 Job Search Myths That Everyone Believes

 On the subject: 10 US Highest Salary Companies

 5. Companies dissatisfied with candidates who often change jobs

 Of course, you may not want your resume to be filled with short vacancies in different areas.
 In fact, having many job openings in your resume can show that you have a wide range of skills.
 Just be careful when creating a job listing if you have been working there for less than a year.
 This may leave a bad impression.

 6. Just by sending a resume, you will go for an interview

-In most cases, sending your resume and then sitting around waiting for a phone call to schedule an interview will not lead you to anything.
-Sending follow-up emails or calls and interview questions can help raise your resume to the top of the pile.
-Do not think that you will be bored - additional interest can be of great importance.
+In most cases, submitting your resume and then sitting around waiting for a phone call to schedule an interview will get you nowhere.
+Sending follow-up emails or calls and interview questions can help elevate your resume to the top of the pile.
+Don't feel like you will be annoying - extra interest can go a long way.